 It’s funny but I didn’t remember until now that sometimes our big Siamese Cat would follow us to Church, wait for us and walk home with us!
 But back to the Swiss Steak.
 The timing was just right to pop the Old Fashioned Swiss Steak in the oven right before we left and be nearly done when we returned.
 Long, slow braises are the answer to all kinds of issues.

 About Old Fashioned Swiss Steak:

-This is really a plain eating old down home recipe.
+Swiss Steak is really a plain eating old down-home recipe.
 With simple ingredients, and basically no extra spicing, Old Fashioned Swiss Steak really lets the flavor of the food shine through.
 While newer recipes may use other meats and ingredients in an attempt to improve, I’ve resisted any of these “new-fangled” ideas in this childhood favorite.

 A little seasoning salt or garlic, maybe, but other cuts of beef or vegetables and a variety of flavorings from herbs to wine would take this to a whole “nuther” level.
 It would no longer be “Old Fashioned Swiss Steak.”
 At least not the one I remember.